ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF THRIFTY’S INC.

 -Provide guidelines to all employees to ensure public documents and media are readily available upon request in accessible formats.

-The Company will take the following steps to ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015 and that all publicly available information is made accessible upon request by January 1, 2016.
+The Company has taken the following steps to ensure existing feedback processes are accessible to people with disabilities upon request and that all publicly available information is made accessible upon request.